 It is important to consider measures to make these developments liveable, functional and sustainable.
-Gardens of all kinds have been shown to have a positive effect on human well-being, as well as positive environmental effects.
+Gardens of all kinds have been shown to have a positive effect on human well-being.
+In addition to this also achieving positive environmental effects.

-One viable and practical measure is to incorporate productive vegetation into projects for the benefit of occupants/users.
+One viable and practical measure is to incorporate productive vegetation for the benefit of occupants/users.

 Vege Gardens in the City?